edamianreynoso/arc-assb-controller/paper/main_draft.md

 As AI agents become more sophisticated, there is growing interest in endowing them with internal state representations analogous to affective states.
 However, affective states without regulation can lead to instability, perseverative loops (rumination), and vulnerability to manipulation.
 We introduce the **Affective Regulation Core (ARC)**, a control framework inspired by prefrontal cortex functions that maintains stability in agents with internal affective states.
 We also present the **Affective Stability & Safety Benchmark (ASSB)**, a reproducible evaluation protocol with metrics for recovery time, rumination index, and control effort.

-Our experiments across 6 research lines demonstrate that:
+Our experiments across 6 research lines and **15 controller architectures** (including P, PID, LQR, LQI, hierarchical, meta-control, H∞ robust, and adaptive variants) demonstrate that:
-1. ARC achieves 97% performance with zero rumination (vs. 30% for uncontrolled agents)
+1. ARC achieves **97% performance with zero rumination** (vs. 30% for uncontrolled agents)
-2. ARC v3 (meta-control) reduces control effort by 21% while improving stability
+2. ARC meta-control reduces control effort by **21%** while maintaining stability
+3. **H∞ Robust controllers** achieve the best balance: 95% performance + zero rumination
-3. In reinforcement learning, ARC improves transfer learning success rate by 50% in non-stationary environments
+4. In reinforcement learning, ARC improves transfer learning success by **50%** in non-stationary environments

 All code and data are available for reproducibility.

-**Keywords:** Affective Computing, AI Safety, Homeostatic Control, Reinforcement Learning, Emotion Regulation
+**Keywords:** Affective Computing, AI Safety, Homeostatic Control, Reinforcement Learning, Emotion Regulation, PID Control, LQR, Robust Control

 ---